 Welcome to performanceimprovementplans.co.uk, a dedicated website from qualified solicitors, Landau Law, offering you legal advice on your Performance Improvement Plan from your employer.

 Philip Landau, an experienced and specialist employment lawyer will advise you wherever you are in the UK.
-Philip has a national reputation in employment law and will deal with issues relating to your performance improvement plan personally.
+Philip has a national reputation in employment law and has dealt with thousands of disputes relating to performance improvement plans.

 If your employer has given you (or about to give you) a performance improvement plan (also known as a ”PIP”) then click here to contact us or call 020 7100 5256 and ask for Philip Landau.
 We do not need to see you as long as you are on email and the phone.